 Also of interest is that McColl has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, McColl does not have a public transit system used by locals to get to and from work.
+McColl is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in McColl in 2022 was $15,155, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $60,620 for a family of four.